a7med233/Dating_App/SAMSUNG_LAYOUT_FIXES.md

 ### 1. Samsung-Specific Components

-#### SamsungKeyboardAvoidingView
+#### SamsungKeyboardAvoidingView (REMOVED)
-- Enhanced KeyboardAvoidingView with Samsung-specific handling
-- Listens for app state changes and forces layout recalculation
-- Applies Samsung-specific keyboard offset adjustments
-- Location: `components/SamsungKeyboardAvoidingView.js`
+- **Status**: This component has been removed and replaced with standard React Native KeyboardAvoidingView
+- **Reason**: The custom component was causing reference errors and has been replaced with the standard implementation
+- **Replacement**: All screens now use `KeyboardAvoidingView` from React Native with platform-specific behavior

 #### Enhanced SafeAreaWrapper
 - Updated to handle Samsung device safe area issues